-Electric Vehical Charging Stations
+Electric Vehicle Charging Stations

-CSUSB has a total of 21 level 2 electric vehicle (EV) charging stations.
 Charging stations are located in Parking Structure East (3 stations), and Parking Lot C (2 stations).

-Charging stations are available for use by all CSUSB faculty, staff, students, and visitors with a valid parking permit.
+They are available for use by all CSUSB faculty, staff, students, and visitors with a valid parking permit.
 There is an enforced maximum of 4 hours charging time per day.
-You must have a ChargePoint account to begin your session.
-To set up your free account, please go to www.chargepoint.com.
-Contact the Parking and Transportation Services Department at (909) 537-7433 (RIDE) for more information about registering in their Electric Vehical Charging Program.
+You must have a Charge-Point account to begin your session.
+Set up your account at www.chargepoint.com.
+Contact Parking and Transportation Services at (909) 537-7433 for more information about registering in the Electric Vehicle Charging Program.